-Where delay in payment ranked first among the constraints this might be due the fact that sunflower farming involves significant upfront investment in seeds, fertilizers, pesticides, and labour.
+Delay in payment ranked first among the constraints might be due the fact that sunflower farming involves significant upfront investment in seeds, fertilizers, pesticides, and labour.
 Delayed payments can disrupt the financial stability of farmers, making it challenging to manage ongoing expenses and reinvest in the next cycle.
 The findings were in line with Paramguru (2014).
 Due to various free schemes provided by the government leads to creation of unemployment in agriculture sector.
 Where farmers are not willing to work in fields which leads to lack of availability of labours and increase in wage rate for labourers.
 There was a less price for sunflower in the market which leads to reduced profitability or even losses to the farmers.
 Adopting new technologies often requires investment and training which leads to non-adoption of latest technology among the farmers.
 High transportation costs can erode profits by increasing the expenses associated with transportation of sunflowers from the farm to the market.
 The results were in line with the Pramod kumar (2018).

 Constraints faced by the contract and non-contract farmers in Marigold farming: